Azure/azure-functions-durable-extension/.github/ISSUE_TEMPLATE/new-release-template.md

 - [ ] Run the [Durable Functions release pipeline](https://dev.azure.com/durabletaskframework/Durable%20Task%20Framework%20CI/_build?definitionId=23) and select `main` as the branch.
 - [ ] Add the Durable Functions package to the [ADO feed](https://dev.azure.com/durabletaskframework/Durable%20Task%20Framework%20CI/_artifacts/feed/durabletask) using [this pipeline](https://dev.azure.com/durabletaskframework/Durable%20Task%20Framework%20CI/_release?_a=releases&view=mine&definitionId=11).
 - [ ] Upload the Durable Functions package to NuGet (directly to nuget.org).
-- [ ] Upload .Net isolated worker extension package to NuGet (directly to nuget.org).
+- [ ] Upload .NET Isolated worker extension package to NuGet (directly to nuget.org).
 - [ ] Create a PR in the [Azure Functions templates repo](https://github.com/Azure/azure-functions-templates) targeting branch `dev` to update all references of "Microsoft.Azure.WebJobs.Extensions.DurableTask" (search for this string in the code) to the latest version.
 - [ ] _if and only if this is a new major release_, Create a PR in the [Azure Functions bundles repo](https://github.com/Azure/azure-functions-extension-bundles) to update bundles to the latest version .
 - [ ] Merge all pending PR docs from `pending_docs.md.`